UniMath/agda-unimath/src/simplicial-type-theory/fully-faithful-maps.lagda.md

 ### Equivalence on total spaces induced by fully faithful maps on the base types

-We saw above that given a fully faithful map `f : fully-faithful-map▵ A B` and a type family `C` over `B` we obtain a fully faithful map
+We saw above that given a fully faithful map `f : fully-faithful-map A B` and a type family `C` over `B` we obtain a fully faithful map

 ```text